Dora Sigerson Shorter: Life

-She was born in Dublin, Ireland, the daughter of George Sigerson, a surgeon and writer, and Hester Varian, also a writer.
+Sigerson Shorter was born in Dublin, Ireland, the daughter of George Sigerson, a surgeon and writer, and Hester Varian, also a writer.
 She was the oldest of four children.
 The family home at 3 Clare Street was a gathering-place for artists and writers where Dora met important figures of the emerging Irish literary revival.
 She attended the Dublin School of Art, where W.B.
 Yeats was a fellow-pupil.
 She was a major figure of the Irish Literary Revival, publishing many collections of poetry from 1893.
 Her sister Hester Sigerson Piatt was also a writer.
 Her friends included Katharine Tynan, Rose Kavanagh and Alice Furlong, writers and poets.

 In 1895 she married Clement King Shorter, an English journalist and literary critic.
 They lived together in London, until her death at age 51 from undisclosed causes.
 Her friend Katharine Tynan wrote in a biographical sketch that she supposedly ‘died of a broken heart’ after the 1916 executions.